We may earn income from links in this post. Please read this Disclosure for details.

 After removing as much water as you can, place it in a food processor or chop it finely by hand.
-I’m a big fan of the Braun MQ777 Multiquick 7 Hand Blender, Black as it cleans easily, is compact and trouble-free to us,e and best of all chops the vegetables finely without making them mushy.
+I’m a big fan of the Braun MQ777 Multiquick 7 Hand Blender as it cleans easily, is compact and trouble-free to use.

 The key to making them crispy is to try not to pack too many fritters into the pan or onto the griddle at the same time.

 If you can’t find grated Zacapa or Cotija cheese, use feta cheese (preferably Dodonis) or Parmesan.
 The peppery taste of the watercress is nicely complemented by the saltiness of the cheese.

 These fritters are one of the most popular Recetas Salvadoreñas and a popular traditional Guatemalan food for breakfast so are likely to disappear as quickly as you can get them onto a plate.

-- 2 cups fresh watercress trimmed
+- 2 cups watercress fresh with bottom of stems trimmed

 - 4 medium eggs

-- 2 medium Roma tomato
+- 2 medium Roma tomatoes